vee-5678/explore-Synthetic-Mass-data/README.md

 ## Code
 There are 3 key code elements:
 - A Python script for importing, cleaning, tidying, and transforming of the data.
 This cleaned dataset forms the foundation for the other scripts.
-- A Jupyter notebook for initial exploration of the data in simple charts and a basic statistical analysis of numerical measures.
+- A Jupyter notebook for initial exploration of the data in the form of simple charts and basic statistical analysis of numerical variables.
 - A Jupyter notebook using PyGWalker to provide interactive visualisations to aid further exploration of the data.
 Some insights and saved charts are provided.

 ## Installation